forgottosave/Obsidian-Journal-Template/README.md

 #### Writing a Journal Entry
 1. Create a new Journal Note.
 I usually copy & paste the last day :)
 2. Fill out the statistics on top.
 If you want to change the shown statistics, see the chapter [[README#Statistics|Statistics]].
+The daily rating should be between 0 and 100.
+   I personally set a "normal day" as 60, fluctuating between 50 and 70.
+Anything below or above is a special occasion for me to be very happy/excited or very sad/depressed.
 3. Optionally take some personal notes for the day below.
 4. Link people when mentioning them (see chapter [[README#Linking People or Notes|Linking People or Notes]]).
 This creates a nice graph linking all people to all days you spent with them, or thinking about them (see chapter [[README#Connection Graph|Connections Graph]])